 Norway in 8-10 Days

-If you happen to have eight days or more, it becomes possible to explore the far northern reaches such as Tromso.
+If you happen to have eight days or more, it becomes possible to explore the far northern reaches such as Tromsø.
 During the summer, the extended daylight hours allow visitors to get nearly a week's worth of Arctic wilderness experience in just two or three days.
 On the other hand, if you plan to visit in the fall or winter months in search of the northern lights, it is helpful to keep in mind that the longer you stay, the better your odds of seeing the aurora borealis.
 As such, a minimum of three nights is recommended to make sure you catch a glimpse of the dazzling phenomenon.

 Longer Trips to Norway

 Farther north lays the islands of Svalbard, which are most accessible outside of the winter months.
-During the height of the summer, at least three full days is recommended as the endless sunlight and peak wildlife season create an environment you won't be so eager to leave.
+During the height of the summer, at least three full days are recommended as the endless sunlight and peak wildlife season create an environment you won't be so eager to leave.
 If you do plan to be in the area during the late spring or early fall months, be sure to allot an extra day or two, as animal sightings are not as prolific during this time of year.

 Conclusion: How long should you spend in Norway?

-No matter how much time you have in Norway, the journey is sure to be magical.
-While shorter trips can give you a sense of the country, having at least a full week will allow you to fully delve in Norway's natural beauty and culture.
-When in doubt, though, we suggest planning for at least three nights in each area.
+No matter how much time you have in Norway, the journey is sure to be wonderful.
+While shorter trips can give you a sense of the country, having at least a full week will allow you to fully delve into Norway's natural beauty and culture.
+When in doubt, though, consider planning for at least three nights in each area.